tronhammer/pbin/README.md

 pbin
 ====

-A set of homemade bash scripts that are useful in server managementthis is test
+A set of homemade bash scripts that are useful in server management

+hello